 Production and technical support in China

 We organize mass production of electronic devices at the rates of the manufacturer.
-Any problems can be solved at the site because our representative engineer is constantly present in China.
+Any problem can be solved at site because our representative engineer is constantly present in China.

 Quick start of software development

-There are lots of OpenWRT-compatible development kits and finished circuit boards in our design house – therefore, we can start software development process immediately.
+We have lots of OpenWRT-compatible development kits and finished circuit boards to start your software development process immediately.

 Explore our case-study

 WA-9312 wireless AP/router is designed for people on the go.
-Multifunctional capabilities, the high performance throughput, and high-quality security.
+Multifunctional capabilities, high-performance throughput, and high-quality security.

 "Promwad engineers have been developing network devices since the very first days of the company.
-We have gained the knowledge and experience of OpenWRT implementation in customized solutions: smart access points, data hubs, smart home controllers, network probes and analyzers, and in aggregation devices of network and mobile traffic.
-The examples of implemented projects can be seen in our Portfolio."
+We have gained the knowledge and experience of OpenWRT implementation in customized solutions: smart access points, data hubs, smart home controllers, network probes and analyzers, and aggregation devices for network and mobile traffic.
+You can see examples of our implemented projects in our portfolio."

 — Ivan Kuten, Promwad co-owner and CTO